 Kelly established himself as one of the league's premier defensemen, and was chosen for a First All-Star berth in 1951, 1952, 1953, 1954, 1955 and 1957, and to the Second All-Star Team in 1956.
 Detroit was enjoying a renaissance and after capturing the Stanley Cup in 1950, collected the championship again in 1952, 1954 and 1955.
 In 1956, they were beaten in the final by Montreal, who were embarking on their own dynasty at that point.

 The trade was voided, but Maple Leafs' general manager Punch Imlach asked permission to talk Kelly into renouncing his retirement.
 In a clandestine meeting, conducted in tandem with assistant GM King Clancy, Red agreed to join the Maple Leafs, and on February 10, Toronto sent Marc Reaume to Detroit to complete the transaction.
 "When I had the contract talk with Imlach, we talked most of the day and then it went until midnight before we agreed.
 Nothing was ever said about where I was going to play or anything until after I agreed to come to Toronto.
 Toronto was playing Montreal the next night.
 They had to fly my skates in from Detroit for that game.
 After I signed, I told Punch, 'I've been off skates for ten days or so.
 I'd hate to make a mistake out there and cause a goal,' and Punch said, 'Red, how would you feel about playing centre?'
 I said, 'Great!
 No problem.'
-I didn't care where I played as long as I was playing hockey.
+I didn't care where I played as long as I was playing Hockey.
 He said, 'If we're going to win the Stanley Cup, we 're going to have to go through Montreal.
 I need somebody to check Beliveau.'
 He said, 'How would you feel if I started you against Beliveau?'
 I just said, 'Fine.
 Great.
 Love it!'"

 Kelly was delighted with the situation in Toronto.
 He was going to an organization that dearly wanted him and that had a legitimate shot at the Stanley Cup.
 But Toronto was also his childhood favourite and was located close to his family in Simcoe.
-"When I went to Toronto, after I agreed to everything with the contract, I was going out the room and (King) Clancy said, 'Red, how would you like to wear Number 4?'
+"When I went to Toronto, after I agreed to everything with the contract, I was going out of the room and (King) Clancy said, 'Red, how would you like to wear Number 4?'
 I said, 'That'd be great!'
 Well, he had asked my wife - I didn't know this - when Clancy was trying to reach me, he talked to her (Andra) and he asked her if there was anything he could do for her.
 She said, 'Yes.
 You could give my husband Number 4!'
 I was tickled pink of course.
 I had the Number 4 for nineteen years."
 Red continues, "I was really happy to come to Toronto.
 I played my junior Hockey in Toronto.
 They had a big crowd the opening night and they really applauded and cheered when I came onto the ice.
 It made the hair on the back of my head stand up because it was such a great feeling to think that they really welcomed me in Toronto."

-In his first season in blue and white, Red and the Leafs went to the finals but lost to Montreal.
+In his first season in blue and white, Red and the Maple Leafs went to the finals but lost to Montreal.
 The next season, they finished second for a second straight season, but Detroit defeated the Maple Leafs in the semi-finals.
 Kelly's role at centre ice made him not only a versatile performer but an invaluable one, too.
 The NHL recognized his worth by awarding Kelly the Lady Byng for a fourth time in 1961.

-Toronto finally achieved its goal in 1962, collecting the Stanley Cup for the first time since 1951.
+Toronto finally achieved its goal in 1962, winning the Stanley Cup for the first time since 1951.
 It was a superb year for Kelly, who recalls how busy he was.
 "I went into politics in '62 because Mike (Lester) Pearson asked me.
 I was really green; I didn't really have any experience in politics but I thought, 'If I can help get Lester Pearson elected, it'll be great for the country.'
 I thought, 'Here was twelve years with Detroit and I was gone.
 I've got to think of my future.'
 I had to prepare for it.
 You never knew if it might happen again.
 I decided to run and got elected in '62 and we won the (Stanley) Cup in '62 and we had a baby in '62."
 Kelly was elected as Liberal Member of Parliament in the York West region of Toronto, which necessitated flying to Ottawa on a weekly basis.
 But Red combined Hockey and politics into a highly successful, if not frantic career.
 "We had another election in '63 because we were a minority government and we defeated (John) Diefenbaker on a vote of confidence.
 We came back as the government in a minority position in '63 , in which his Progressive Conservative opponent was future NHL agent Alan Eagleson, and we won the Cup again in '63."
 The pace accelerated that much more in '64.
 "We won the Cup in '64 and my wife and I had another baby in '64.
 Conn (named after former Leaf owner, Conn Smythe) was born at the end of January.
 In the last game (of the Stanley Cup final), I had my knee frozen and I passed out in the shower after the game.
 They took me to the hospital on a stretcher.
 Mr. Pearson (the prime minister) was at the game and he came into the dressing room and I didn't even get to see him.
 I had to be in Ottawa the next day at 2PM so I was down on crutches and didn't get to be part of any of the celebration.
 Harold Ballard brought the Cup and a couple bottles of champagne and a photographer out to my house and they took a picture of my family around the Cup.
 I put Conn in the Cup and they took a picture.
 And the look on Conn's face - he did the whole load in the Cup!
 Our family always chuckles when they see guys drinking the champagne out of the Cup."

 Kelly was thirty-nine years old and in the twilight of his career during the 1966-67 season.
 That year, the Maple Leafs were loaded with older players - Johnny Bower, Terry Sawchuk, Allan Stanley, Tim Horton, Marcel Pronovost and George Armstrong to name but a few.
 It is no coincidence that each has since been inducted into the Hockey Hall of Fame.
 The team battled hard and surprised the Hockey world by defeating the Montreal Canadiens for the Stanley Cup.
 "That was the fourth Cup for us and my eighth," states Kelly proudly.
 "We were the 'over the hill gang.'
 We upset Chicago, then Montreal.
 They offered me a four-year contract to stay and play for the Maple Leafs, but I realized I couldn't do what I used to do.
 I could skate as fast, I could keep up with the guys -- I was always a good skater, that wasn't the problem.
 You don't recover quite as fast and who knows - what if a year down the road I couldn't cut it?
 Well, they said, 'You could be a ticket taker or this or that,' but I thought, 'No, I'd rather go out on top.
 We had just won and I wanted to go out when I wanted to go out rather when someone tells you you can't cut it anymore."